Using Your Benefits Debit Card

 HSAs:

-No. You do not need to provide documentation for your Benefits Debit Card purchases.
+No. You do not need to upload documentation for your Benefits Debit Card purchases.
 However, you should keep all medical documentation as proof of transactions in case of an Internal Revenue Service (IRS) audit.

 • Your documentation should include: